aserowy/yeet/README.md

 ### image preview stays empty

+All major emulator image protocols are useable.
+Kitty, Sixel, iTerm2 and halfblocks are integrated with the awesome [ratatui_image](https://docs.rs/crate/ratatui-image/latest)!

-Images are previewed using `chafa` to convert images to ansi.
+If nothing of the above protocols are working, `chafa` is used as a fallback to convert images to ansi.
 If the output stays empty, make sure yeet can call `chafa` to enable image rendering.

 ### opening files in linux does nothing